-Country Article on which Based Most Recent Consultation Details of Measures Circumstance months due to a worsening international balance of payments.
-At present, the matter is under discussion at the BOP Committee.
-Ukraine (2015) XII June 2016 Import surcharges The Committee on Balance of Payments was notified in January 2015 that import surcharges were being imposed for a period of one year due to a seriously worsening international balance of payments and a substantial decline in foreign exchange reserves.
+Country Article on which Based Most Recent Consultation Details of Measures Circumstance were being imposed for a period of up to 15 months due to a worsening international balance of payments.
+Due to April 2016 earthquake, it was notified to the committee that for another year the measures will be extended.
+In addition, in July 2017, it was reported that the measures were terminated in June of the same year.
+After a total of seven consultations at the BOP Committee, it did not reach a consensus on whether the import surcharges complied with the WTO rules.
+In August 2017, the BOP Committee confirmed that the measures were lifted, submitted a report to the General Council that the consultations with Ecuador have ended, and in October of the same year, the report was adopted.
+Ukraine (2015) XII June 2015 Import surcharges The Committee on Balance of Payments was notified in January 2015 that import surcharges were being imposed for a period of one year due to a seriously worsening international balance of payments and a substantial decline in foreign exchange reserves.
 At a meeting in June 2015, however, member countries' consensus on the measure failed to be gained.
 Ukraine repealed the relevant import surcharge system on January 1, 2016.
 Ecuador (2009) XVIII:B June 2009 Import restrictions The Committee on Balance of Payments was notified in February 2009 that import restrictions were being introduced for a period of one year on 630 items due to a worsening international balance of payments.
 In June, GATT Article XVIII: B was applied after discussion.
 The Ecuadorian government promised that these restrictions will be lifted by January 2010.
 Ukraine (2009) XII September 2009 Import surcharges The Committee on Balance of Payments was notified that a 13% surcharge would be imposed on imports due to problems with international balance of payments.
 In discussions in September the same year, however, the Committee on Balance of Payments stated that GATT Article XII could not be applied.
-The surcharges were lifted as of September 2009.
-Bangladesh (1962) XVIII:B October 2002 Import restrictions on agricultural products The Committee approved the plan of the Government of Bangladesh to eliminate BOP restrictions on 11 out of 16 items in January 2001.
-According to the plan, the restrictions on the 11 items would be fully eliminated by January 2005.
-With respect to the remaining 5 items, the Committee approved retaining restrictions on: (1) sugar until July 2005, together with the submitted elimination plan (Committee on Balance of Payments, February 2002); and (2) chicken, eggs, paper boxes and salt under Article XVIII:B until 2009 (Committee on Balance
+The surcharges were lifted as